FullstackSammy/infinity-scroll/README.md

-# Infinite Scrolling Images Website
+# Infinite Scrolling Images Website | Javascript Side Project
 [Live site](https://fullstacksammy.github.io/infinity-scroll/)

 Have you ever wanted to just look at pictures?
 Good!
 Then this site is perfect for you.
 This Javascript projects fetches unlimited picture from the Unsplash API